authelia/authelia/docs/content/en/configuration/methods/files.md

 defined.
 You can preview the output of the YAML files when processed via the filters using the [authelia config template](../../reference/cli/authelia/authelia_config_template.md) command.

+_**Important Note:** the filters are applied in order and thus if the output of one filter outputs a string that contains syntax for a subsequent filter it will be filtered.
+It is therefore suggested the template filter is the only filter and if it isn't that it's last._

 Examples:

 ```bash